-Mashed potatoes are the ultimate holiday comfort side-dish, but if you are on a health journey and avoiding nightshades, what to do?
-One easy option is to use sweet potato instead, and some even use cauliflower, but there is something about parsnip and chestnut that I like, other than they are lectin-free.
-They are both fragrant and earthy, much more than a potato or cauliflower.
-They make a great puree.
+Mashed potatoes are the ultimate holiday comfort side dish, but if you are on a health journey and avoiding nightshades, what to do?
+One easy option is to use sweet potato or even cauliflower, but there is something about parsnip and chestnut that I love.
+They are both fragrant, earthy, and sweet, much more than a potato or cauliflower.

 A lectin-free ‘mash’ replacement for your Thanksgiving dinner

-These quantities make a small portion (for two or even four if serving small portions), so double or triple if you need more.
+These quantities make a small portion (for two).
+So double or triple the recipe if needed.